Van Life Essentials

 • A dry bag to go around: There’s a good chance you won’t want to leave any of your valuables in the van, and will have to take them with you all the time.
 For us, the best way to do that in any situation (be it in a city or at the beach, under the rain, etc.) was to use a waterproof bag that we could just fill up with all of our stuff, then put down where we would be.

-• Entertainment to keep the blues at bay on slow days: books (think about getting a Kindle, I love mine and the new one is even waterproof!), boardgames and playing cards, sports accessories (dumbbells, training bands, yoga mat,…), notebooks, pens,… Of course a camera and a laptop are must have items for vanlife, especially if you’re in for the travel part!
+• Entertainment to keep the blues at bay on slow days: books (think about getting a Kindle: the new one is even waterproof!), boardgames and playing cards, sports accessories (dumbbells, resistance bands, travel yoga mat,…), notebooks, pens,… Of course a camera and a laptop are must have items for vanlife, especially if you’re in for the travel part!

 • GPS: as much as we would love to say it’s not essential, it was definitely essential for us!
 We only used our phones’ GPS but that’s the very least and we certainly might buy a real GPS for our next van.